seeess/Defcon-Tor-27/README.md

 +Communication was good, and they dealt with me asking for things like pictures
 +They were able to switch parts out very late in the process

+For more information on Seeed Studio see https://www.seeedstudio.com/prototype-pcb-assembly.html

 ### Bill of Materials
 In case something snapped off of your board, or you want to populate a bare board.